WebQit/docs/oohtml/docs/spec/the-state-api/README.md

 ## State Observability

-The `document.state` property and the `Element.prototype.state` property are implemented as *live objects* that can be observed for property changes.
-Live objects are observed using the [Observer API](../../spec/the-observer-api).
+State objects are a special kind of objects in that they support *observability*.
+The `document.state` property and the `Element.prototype.state` property are implemented as *live objects* that can be observed for property changes using the [Observer API](../../spec/the-observer-api).

 ```js
 // Obtain the Observer API and use the Observer.observe() method